VinAIResearch/Anti-DreamBooth/README.md

 pip install -r requirements.txt
 ```

-Pretrained checkpoints of SD versions can be downloaded from provided links in the table below:
+Pretrained checkpoints of different Stable Diffusion versions can be downloaded from provided links in the table below:
 <table style="width:100%">
   <tr>
     <th>Version</th>